 How do you market dropshipping?

 Similar marketing techniques apply to the print-on-demand marketing model.
-There are a lot of marketing options for dropshipping work from home bussiness.
+There are a lot of marketing options for dropshipping work-from-home businesses.
 You would need to have a website which means you can build an SEO-based page.
-You can also promote your website on your social channels such as platforms that you know your target audience will be there!
+You can also promote your website on your social channels such as platforms where you know your target audience will be there!

 What websites to use?